Stoke Park improvement work 2018 to 2020

 The Stoke Park: Future Plans website contains resources such as a summary of the proposals and conservation management plans.

 Also see Avon Wildlife Trust’s position statement about the works taking place.

-Stoke Park ecological statement
+Stoke Park ecological studies

 The value of Stoke Park for wildlife has been reviewed during the process of writing the Stoke Park Conservation Management Plan.

 See our ecological statement and surveys for more information:

 - Bristol City Council: Stoke Park ecological statement (pdf, 75KB) (opens new window)

 - Notable species in Stoke Park, list 1 compiled by Bristol Regional Environmental Record Centre (pdf, 3.6MB) (opens new window)